-Parking Bylaw 1992, No. 2011 requires one parking space per dwelling unit.
+Parking Bylaw, 1992, No. 2011, requires one parking space per dwelling unit.
 In residential zones the parking spaces shall be located no closer to the front lot line than the front face of the principal building.
 In this proposal each proposed house would have a garage which would satisfy the parking requirement for the principal dwelling unit.
 The small driveways in front of the garages could potentially hold an additional average sized vehicle; though these would not qualify as a legal parking space by the Parking Bylaw requirement.

-With the five secondary suites there is the potential that five or more additional vehicles may be parked on Old Esquimalt Road.
 There are two BC Transit bus routes [#15 and #26] within 300 metres of this location, and the E & N Rail Trail bike path is within 550 metres.